SAP/cloud-identity-developer-guide/docs/CAP/InstanceBasedAuthorization.md

 ## Motivation

 Let's imagine a scenario where we want to empower tenant administrators to be able to give users the `SalesRepresentative` role but only for a specific `Region` and `ProductCategory`.
-For example, the following policy grants the `SalesRepresentative` role only in the `EU` region and only for products in the `Electronics` category:
+For example, the following policy would grant the `SalesRepresentative` role only in the `EU` region and only for products in the `Electronics` category:

 ```SQL
 POLICY SalesRepresentativeEUElectronics {